 - Perfluorononanoic acid (PFNA) and its salts

-Chapter 12.5. of the Health and Safety Code requires that after July 1, 2023, manufacturers should not sell or distribute in California juvenile products that contain regulated PFAS.
+California’s bill AB-652 was added to Chapter 12.5. of the Health and Safety Code a prohibition requiring, after July 1, 2023, manufacturers to not sell or distribute in California juvenile products that contain regulated PFAS.
 Manufacturers of such products should replace PFAS with the least toxic alternative.

 Product Scope

-According to the Health and Safety Code, juvenile products are products designed to be used by children under 12 years of age.
+The Health and Safety Code defines juvenile products as products designed to be used by children under 12 years of age.
 Here are some examples of these products:

 - Baby or toddler foam pillows